groonga/gcs.groonga.org/docs/install/index.md

     $ sudo service gcs start

+You can start Groonga CloudSearch Console as a service (daemon), with the default port (7576):

+    $ sudo service gcs-console start

-The service works as a process of the `gcs` user.
+These services works as a process of the `gcs` user.

 ## Others {#others}